Async Batch Processing Pipelines for Indoor Mapping & Wayfinding

 workers = [asyncio.create_task(self.worker(i)) for i in range(self.max_workers)]

-await scanner
+await self.ingest_scanner(scan_dir)

 await self.task_queue.join()